RohitKochhar/the-big-repository-of-knowledge/README.md

 4. Routing
     - Sending messages to specific nodes via topics and routing keys
     - Filtering messages sent to specific nodes via routing keys.
+5. Topics
+    - Extend Routing tutorial to be able to create complex topics to allow filtering by many criteria.